andrebraga7/quotme-api/README.md

 [Back to top](#table-of-content)

+# **Testing**
+All code was passed throught the CI PEP Linter with no issues.
+During the development process the Prettier extension was used to check the code as it was being typed, this ensured code errors where being fixed during development.

+## Automnated testing

+## Manual testing
+Manual testing was performed throughout development, ensuring the database was being updated as expected when creating, reading, updating or deleting data, where appropriate.

+# **Known Bugs**
+There are currently no known bugs in this project.

 # **Deployment**

 ## Deployment To Heroku
 The project was deployed to [Heroku](https://www.heroku.com).
 To deploy, please follow the steps below:

 1. Navigate to your [Heroku dashboard](https://dashboard.heroku.com/apps).